llvm/llvm-project/mlir/docs/BytecodeFormat.md

 }

 op_name_group {
-  dialect: varint,
+  dialect: varint // (dialectID << 1) | (hasVersion),
+  version : dialect_version_section
   numOpNames: varint,
   opNames: varint[]
 }

+dialect_version_section {
+  size: varint,
+  version: byte[]
+}

 ```

-Dialects are encoded as indexes to the name string within the string section.
+Dialects are encoded as a `varint` containing the index to the name string
+within the string section, plus a flag indicating whether the dialect is
-Operation names are encoded in groups by dialect, with each group containing the
+versioned.
+Operation names are encoded in groups by dialect, with each group
-dialect, the number of operation names, and the array of indexes to each name
+containing the dialect, the number of operation names, and the array of indexes
-within the string section.
+to each name within the string section.
+The version is encoded as a nested
+section.

 ### Attribute/Type Sections